tylerjwoods/nfl_game_predictor/README.md

 ## In Action

 So what about making some money?
-Since the Gradient Boosted model showed the best accuracy and ROC score, that model was chosen to gamble on 2019 NFL games.
+Since the logstic model showed the best accuracy and ROC score, that model was chosen to gamble on 2019 NFL games.

 As dicussed earlier, the number of games that was averaged across was originally chosen at six.
 I varied that number to the previous 1 game, 2 games, and all the way up to 6 games.